Ronaldo Vanin

 Ronaldo Vanin (born 31 January 1983) is a Brazilian professional footballer who plays as a defender for Alpignano Calcio.

 Career

 Vanin started his playing career in Italy with Torino, as part of the team's youth system.
 He made his professional debut in the 2002–03 season, playing three Serie A games with his club before being sent out on loan to minor league teams Benevento and Avellino.
-Since then, he spent almost his whole career in the lower ranks of Italian football, including a season at recently relegated Serie B club U.S. Lecce in 2012.
+Since then, he spent almost his whole career in the lower ranks of Italian football, including a season at recently relegated Serie B club US Lecce in 2012.
 In 2013, he left Italy to join Slovenian club ND Gorica, on loan from Parma (due to the two clubs being in a sort of partnership by the time being).

 On 9 January 2015, he returned to Italy and signed a short-term contract with Lega Pro club Arezzo.